 Fortunately, coming up with a concrete definition of adultery is not usually necessary.
 While it might technically be considered “adultery” to date while your divorce is pending, this kind of adultery typically does not have an effect on your divorce.
 Adultery is not grounds for divorce in California and does not affect alimony payments.
 Moreover, adultery is not illegal, so there are no direct laws against dating while waiting for your divorce.

 One of the few times that determining whether it counts as adultery to date before the divorce is finalized is when you have a prenuptial or postnuptial agreement with an adultery clause.
 In these cases, the way that the adultery clause is written might still trigger penalties and increased alimony if you date during the waiting period.
-Talk to an attorney for guidance on how dating while you wait for your divorce to be finalized could affect prenups or postnups.
+Talk to a Santa Barbara divorce attorney for guidance on how dating while you wait for your divorce to be finalized could affect prenups or postnups.

 Legal Effects of Dating Someone Else During Divorce